-Field / Button Description Disable Select this option to disable the StorNext client as a StorNext LAN client or gateway server.
+Field / Button ton Description Disable Select this option to disable the StorNext client as a StorNext LAN client or gateway server.
 Enable Client Select to configure the StorNext client as a LAN client.
-The StorNext client will connect to all available gateway servers.
+The StorNext client will connec available gateway servers.
 (If you select this check box, all other fields on the tab become unavailable.)
-Enable Server Select to configure the StorNext SAN client as a gateway server.
+EnableSelect to configure the StorNext SAN client as a gateway server.
 The StorNext client will make the disks for this file system available to LAN clients over the specified LAN.
-Read Timeout (sec) Specify how long the LAN client will wait for a read operation to complete before retrying it on a different gateway server.
-Write Timeout (sec) Specify how long the LAN client will wait for a write operation to complete before retrying it on a different gateway server.
-Number of Transfer Buffers Specify the number of socket transfer buffers used for LAN client I/O. Transfer Buffer Size (kb) Specify the size in kilobytes of the socket transfer buffers used for LAN client I/O. TCP Window Size (kb) Specify the size in kilobytes of the TCP window used for LAN client I/O connections.
-Max Threads Specify the number of kernel threads that will be used to service LAN client I/O requests.
+Read Timeout (sec) Write Timeout (sec) Number ofSpecify the number of socket transfer buffers used for LAN client I/O.TransferBuffers TransferSpecify the size in kilobytes of the socket transfer buffers used for LAN client I/O.Buffer Size(kb) TCP Window Specify the size in kilobytes of the TCP window used for LAN client I/O connections.Size (kb) Max Threads Specify the number of kernel threads that will be used to service LAN client I/O requests.
 Server Interfaces To complete gateway server configuration, select one or more network interfaces to be used for LAN client traffic.